-Make Hong Kong Style Sweet and Sour Chicken at home with this easy-to-follow recipe.
-With perfectly crispy fried chicken pieces, stir-fried veggies and juicy pineapple chunks in a super tasty sweet and tangy sauce, you're sure to find this homemade Hong Kong Style Sweet and sour chicken utterly addictive.
-We're yet to have any leftovers in our house.
+Make Chinese Hong Kong Style Sweet and Sour Chicken at home with this easy-to-follow recipe.
+With perfectly crispy fried chicken pieces, stir-fried veggies and juicy pineapple chunks in a super tasty sweet and tangy sauce, you're sure to love this homemade Chinese takeaway favourite.

 The post contains additional information and helpful tips to ensure the recipe turns out great the first time.
 Please use the link above to jump to the recipe card at the end if you are in a hurry!

 - Tastes so good - Hong Kong Style perfectly crispy fried chicken pieces, umami onions, sweet and slightly crunchy peppers and juicy pineapple chunks in a super tasty sweet and tangy sauce.